rickhull/nostrb/README.md

 Signing time sets off a chain of dependent events.
 We need something to sign, typically a hash of the message.
 But we want to hash more than just the content.
 We need to include pubkey, kind, tags, and also a timestamp.

+1. Generate timestamp `created_at`
+2. Create serialization: `[pubkey, created_at, kind, tags, content]`
+3. Create SHA256 digest of the serialization, store as `id`
+4. Create signature `sig` by signing the digest with the secret key

 So we will serialize the event including several fields, hash the serialization, and sign the hash.

-The hash of the serialization will become the *id* of the Event.
-Until signing time, it is incoherent to refer to the timestamp, *created_at*, of the Event or its *id* or digest, as both of these will only be set at signing time.
+Note that the timestamp is fundamentally **immutable**, so until an event is signed, it is somewhat incoherent to refer to its timestamp, serialization, or id.
+We can always create and examine a *provisional* timestamp, serialization, or id.
+But when signing time comes, a new timestamp will be set, and any previous serialization or digest will be invalid.

+### Library Structure

+* `module Nostr`: encapsulates this library; provides utility functions
+  * `class Event`: a basic Event with no handling for `created_at`, `id`, `sig`
+  * `class SignedEvent`: upon signing, wraps an Event with `created_at`, `id`, `sig`
+  * `class Source`: wraps a public key; provides methods for Event creation